-Students can choose a topic of their interests amongst the different areas covered by the course to write a thesis.
-(5 to 10 pages including supporting evidence; Template: Times News Roman, 12 Font, double spacing)

-PPT should be based on and present the main idea of the thesis.
-(It should not exceed 15 slides)
+Students can choose a topic amongst the different areas covered by the course to write a thesis.
+(5 to 10 pages including supporting evidence; Template: Times News Roman, 12 Font, double spacing) PPT should present the main idea of the thesis.
+(It should not exceed 10 slides)